smathot/pythontutorials/content/pages/syntax.md

 - `int` for integer numbers (without decimals)
 - `float` for floating-point numbers (with decimals)

-Python automatically determines whether something is an `int` or a `float`.
+Python automatically determines whether a value is an `int` or a `float`.

 ```python
 my_int = 7